zachdwight/qlora-streaming-chatbot/README.md

 ## Quick run steps

-- Put your adapter dir tinyllama-qlora-finetuned into backend/ (or mount it).
+- Put your adapter (in our example tinyllama-qlora-finetuned) into backend/

-- In the frontend dir:
+- Within frontend/
 `npm install`
 `npm run build`